 Visit Fausett Sunflower Farms in Dawsonville, Ga (9847 Elliott Family Pkwy, Dawsonville Ga 30534) just 2-miles south of Burt’s Pumpkin Farm.
 The farm has been owned by the Fausett family since 1858, and offers 13+ acres of gorgeous sunflowers for photos and your enjoyment.
 The farm is open 7 days a week from 8am – 7pm, and the cost is $10 per car.
 On the weekends your family can enjoy a covered wagon ride through the fields for $4 per person.
-The sunflowers bloomed on Sept 26 of 2015, and will probably last a few weeks (that is all weather-dependent)!
+The sunflowers usually bloom in late September and into October, but it’s all weather dependent so check their Facebook page.

 Visit a pumpkin patch